lassalleloan/dns-black-hole/README.md

 ### How to reverse changes made to macOS system files

 The only file affected by scripts is /etc/hosts.
-They create a hard link between /etc/hosts and `$HARD_LINK_SRC_FILE` variable in env.list file.
+They create a hard link between /etc/hosts and `$WORKING_DIRECTORY`/dns-black-hole/src/hosts variable in env.list file.
 The creation of this hard link will change rights of the original file /etc/hosts because this hard link must be readable and writable by the current user without administrator rights.
 If you need to reverse these changes, you need to run following commands on /etc/hosts.